 Leading Edge

 Leading Edge Fellows join the program as postdocs through an open competition that runs November-February each year.
 Fellows remain in the community as they progress through their postdocs, faculty searches, and assistant professorships, creating an extensive peer- and near-peer mentorship network.
 Throughout the year, the Leading Edge community communicates through a dedicated Slack, as well as regular Zoom meet-ups.
 Career development panels occur throughout the year by Zoom (see the Training page).
-Fellows also present their work during an annual symposium.
-Due to the COVID-19 pandemic, the 2020, 2021, and 2022 symposia occurred virtually.
-The 2023 and 2024 symposia were generously hosted by Janelia Research Campus.

 Many Leading Edge Fellows also work together to develop public resources to demystify aspects of the hidden curriculum and initiate discussion around major issues in the scientific ecosystem.
 Peer-reviewed publications, blog posts, and slide decks emerging from Leading Edge collaborations are available on the Resources page.